dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

 Using the example above for the "Green" channel, there are four values of 75 or greater, so there are 4 live cells in the image.
-For the "Red" channel, there are 8 values of 75 or greater, so there are 8 dead cells.
-That leads to a total cell count of 12.
-The live fraction is 4 / 12 = 0.33.
-The dead fraction is 0.66.
-The cell density fraction is the number of total cells (12) divided by the total number of image data points (5x5=25) for a value of 12 / 25 = 0.48.
+For the "Red" channel, there are thirteen values of 75 or greater, so there are 13 dead cells.
+That leads to a total cell count of 17.
+The live fraction is 4 / 17 = 0.24.
+The dead fraction is 0.76.
+The cell density fraction is the number of total cells (17) divided by the total number of image data points (6x5=30) for a value of 17 / 30 = 0.57.

 ## Program Specifications
 * Read input data from a text file.  `sample_data.txt` is provided as a sample,